gabrieljackson/mattermost-plugin-wrangler/README.md

     1. [Enable integrations to override usernames](https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-usernames)
     2. [Enable integrations to override profile picture icons](https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-profile-picture-icons)
 5. Start using the plugin!

+## Questions?

+Start by reviewing the [FAQ](#faq) if you have any questions.
+Feel free to open a GitHub issue if you need additional assistance.

 ## Commands